adhar-io/adhar/README.md

 - Prevent cloud provider lock-in
 - Implement full observability

-**Management Team** - Access all the insights and reports to make the best possible business or technical decission based on actual datapoints
+**Management Team** - It is important for the management team to have access to all the insights and reports to make the best possible business or technical decisions based on actual data points.
+This is because data can help to identify trends, patterns, and opportunities that would otherwise be invisible.
+It can also help to track progress, measure performance, and make informed decisions about resource allocation and strategy.

 - Fully integrated analytics platform
 - AI powered automated insights and recomendations